Marshall Broomhall: Marriage and family

 Florence Corderoy followed him to China in 1894, but mission regulations required that they could not marry until both had served for two years on the field.
 Marshall and Florence were finally married on 17 March 1897.
 They had two children: Honor Irene and Dorothea Broomhall.
 Marshall had been transferred to Hongdong, Shanxi in 1896, to work with Dixon Edward Hoste, his brother-in-law, and with Gilbert Ritchie, who later married his sister, Edith.
 The famous Pastor Hsi (Xi Shengmo) had recently died.
 The area that Marshall worked in was 40 miles north and south, and 70 miles wide.
 In 1897 there was a church membership of 490 in 17 villages, with 14 opium refuges.
 The churches were largely self-supporting, led by an ordained native pastor, three elders, and 17 deacons.
 Broomhall worked here for three years.

 Further work and the Boxer Crisis

 Florence's poor health necessitated their leaving for Britain in 1899.
 In 1900, the Boxer Rebellion broke out in China.
 The China Inland Mission had the greatest loss of all of the mission agencies; seventy-nine people were massacred, including children.
-As the tragedy unfolded and news was cabled to London, Marshall spent days and nights diligently sorting out information gathered from various sources and verifying rumours that were quickly circulating.
-His hard work led to the compilation of two memorial books that documented the harrowing stories of both the martyrs and the survivors.
+As the tragedy unfolded and news was cabled to London, Marshall spent several days sorting out information gathered from various sources and verifying rumours that were quickly circulating.
+His work led to the compilation of two memorial books that documented the harrowing stories of both the survivors and the people killed.